yahoojapan/k2hdkc/build.md

   K2HDKCJSONCONF       specify the configuration json string

 (*) you can use environment DKCDBGMODE and DKCDBGFILE instead of -d/-dfile options.
-(*) if ctlport option is specified, chmpx searches same ctlport in configuration
+(*) if ctlport and cuk option is specified, chmpx searches same ctlport/cuk
-    file and ignores "CTLPORT" directive in "GLOBAL" section. and chmpx will start in the mode indicated by the server entry that has been detected.
+    in configuration file and ignores "CTLPORT" or "CUK" directive in "GLOBAL" section. and chmpx will start in the mode indicated by the server entry that has been detected.
 ```